alexboia/WP-Trip-Summary/README.md

 ## Progress
 <a name="wpts-progress"></a>

-The [milestones](https://github.com/alexboia/WP-Trip-Summary/milestones) area usually paints area usually paints a good outlook on the workload for the current release, as well as the past and planned releases.
+The [milestones](https://github.com/alexboia/WP-Trip-Summary/milestones) area usually paints a good outlook on the workload for the current release, as well as the past and planned releases.
 You might also be interested in the [issues](https://github.com/alexboia/WP-Trip-Summary/issues) area, for the gruesome details about what's currently on the table.

 ## What it does